firebase/genkit/docs/dotprompt.md

 const myPrompt = await prompt('my_prompt', {variant: 'gemini'});
 ```

-The prompt loader will look for a recognized variant of that name, or fall back to the
+The prompt loader will attempt to load the variant of that name, and fall back
-baseline if none exists.
-This means you can use conditional loading based on whatever
+to the baseline if none exists.
+This means you can use conditional loading based
-criteria makes sense for your application:
+on whatever criteria makes sense for your application:

 ```ts
 const myPrompt = await prompt('my_prompt', {